Human trafficking and modern slavery

-The British Red Cross supports trafficked people with dignity, kindness and respect.
+The British Red Cross supports people who have experienced human trafficking with kindness, dignity and respect.

-We focus on providing care and support to trafficked people because we believe that anyone who has been trafficked and exploited should be recognised and protected.
+We focus on providing care and support to people who have experienced human trafficking, because we believe that anyone who has been trafficked and exploited should be recognised and protected.

-We work in the UK and internationally to increase the number of care, support and protection programmes.
+We work in the UK and internationally to increase the availability of care, support and protection programmes.

 How we help

-Survivors of trafficking and exploitation are very vulnerable and need help within the first few days of asking for it.
-They can get immediate help and longer term support from a range of Red Cross services.
+Survivors of trafficking and exploitation are usually in a very uncertain situation and if they seek help, need to get it as soon as possible.
+They can get immediate help and longer-term support from a range of Red Cross services.

-Through another activity, our UK crisis response teams set up reception centres for exploited and potentially trafficked people.
-These are open once local police or the National Crime Agency (NCA) identify people in need.
+Our UK crisis response teams also set up reception centres for people who were or may have been exploited.
+These are open once local police or the National Crime Agency identify people in need.

 The centres are open 24 hours a day for a short-term period.
 Inside, we:

 - provide emergency provisions such as food, clothes and blankets